-This article on Storytelling will evolve around the three core elements of a good story — the narrative, visuals and data.
+This article on storytelling will evolve around the three core elements of a good story — the narrative, visuals and data.
 I will cover how combining these allows FP&A to fulfil our goal in life of influencing change.

 Evolving as a storyteller

-Each audience brings the need for different techniques, different levels of details and different formalities of the language used.
+Each audience brings the need for different techniques, different levels of details and various formalities of the language used.
 Storytelling is not a case of “one size fits all” – it needs to be adapted.

-There are common traits and learnings I have gained from all the audiences I have presented to and I continue to learn on a daily basis.
+There are common traits and learnings I have gained from all the audiences I have presented to, and I continue to learn on a daily basis.